In a sea of baby girl names, you want one that will be a standout … but not in a way that makes people say, “You named your daughter what?”

 Gender-neutral names are big, and Aston is about as gender-neutral as you can get.
-Plus, it calls to mind names like Arden: not only for its identical beginning and end, but because luxury brand-names-turned-baby-names are definitely on the rise (Dior, for example, was the second fastest-growing among girl names last year).
+Plus, it calls to mind names like Arden: Not only for its identical beginning and end but because luxury brand-names-turned-baby-names are definitely on the rise (Dior, for example, was the second-fastest-growing among girl names last year).

-One caveat about this name: it sounds a lot like Emery, Emory, Emerie, and Emmarie, which are all popular variations of the same name.
-But, it could also be seen as a feminized version of the Hungarian boy name Imre, which means “power.”
+One caveat about this name: It sounds a lot like Emery, Emory, Emerie, and Emmarie, which are all popular variations of the same name.
+But it could also be seen as a feminized version of the Hungarian boy name Imre, which means “power.”
 Imrie is, as yet, one of the rarest girl names, having been given to fewer than five babies per year at last count.

 This lovely, romantic-sounding name has a more medieval, less 1950s-secretary vibe than Yvette or Yvonne.

 Just seven baby girls were given the name Winsley last year, but given the popularity of names like Kinsley and Tinsley — and the adorable nickname Winnie — we wouldn’t be surprised if this one starts to climb.

 The name Daleyza, without the A in the front, burst onto the charts in 2013, narrowly missing the top 500; by the next year, it had jumped another whopping 360 spots, and is currently in the top 300.
 Adaleyza is a spinoff to make an already-unique name even more unique and align it more closely with names like Addison and Adeline.
 Bonus: This one, too, leads to the cute nickname Addie.